“The Slave Ship” by J. M. W. Turner

-Turner’s emphasis in many of his works was on colour.
-This painting exemplifies this focus on the interactions of various colours.
-Few defined brush strokes appear in the picture, and objects, colours, and figures become indistinct.
-Objects are defined by their colours in the art, and some objects like the bodies of the slaves and the storm have no real border at all, is solely determined by the contrast with the pigments around them.
+Turner’s emphasis in many of his works was on color.
+This painting exemplifies this focus on the interactions of various colors.
+Few defined brush strokes appear in the picture, and objects, colors, and figures become indistinct.
+The colors in the art identify the objects.
+Some objects, like the bodies of the slaves and the storm, have no real border at all.
+The bodies are solely determined by the contrast with the pigments around them.

 - The art critic John Ruskin wrote about this painting: “If I were reduced to rest Turner’s immortality upon any single work, I should choose this.”